khanhmuy/Winblows-10-Post-Install/README.md

 # windows-10-post-install

-This project consists of PowerShell scripts for debloating and tweaking Windows 10 after installation, based on [W4RH4WK/Debloat-Windows-10](https://github.com/W4RH4WK/Debloat-Windows-10)
+This project consists of PowerShell scripts for debloating and tweaking Windows 10 after installation, based on [W4RH4WK/Debloat-Windows-10](https://github.com/W4RH4WK/Debloat-Windows-10).
+Windows 11 is not supported as of now, but is being tested.

 I have tested these scripts on a Windows 10 Professional 64-Bit (English) virtual machine and multiple real Windows 10 Professional (English), currently testing on Windows 11 Insider build 22000.51.
 Please let me or [W4RH4WK](https://github.com/W4RH4WK) know if you encounter any issues.
 Home Edition and different languages are not supported.
 These scripts are intended for tech-savvy administrators, who know what they are doing and just want to automate this phase of their setup.
 If this profile does not fit you, I recommend using a different (more interactive) tool -- and there are a lot of